-Watsu is relatively unusual at spas because a spa has to have a special watsu pool heated to the exact same temperature as your body.
-It should be private and quiet, like any other treatment room.
+Watsu is relatively unusual at spas for two reasons.
+First, the therapist has to have special training, usually from Harbin Hot Springs.
+Second, the spa has to have a special pool that is heated to the exact same temperature as your body.
+This is not a treatment that you can do in a swimming pool or hot tub.
 Some spas have outdoors Watsu pools surrounded by walls, with cloth panels overhead to create a combination of sunlight and shade.
-Watsu also requires a therapist with special training.
-For this reason

 What Happens During a Watsu Treatment?